mcpbugtaxonomy/mcp-bug-taxonomy/README.md

-# mcp-bug-taxonomy
+# Taxonomy of Real Faults in Model Context Protocol (MCP) Software
-Replication package of paper "taxonomy of bugs in model context protocol applications"
+Replication package of paper "Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy" which is submitted to TOSEM journal.